 If you are constantly losing money trading, and consistently making the same mistakes, most likely you’re going too far beyond your current skill set.

 You’re likely in the ‘failure zone‘, which 99+% of the time will lead to you losing money trade after trade, month after month, feeling like you’re not going anywhere.

 If you have this feeling, that is actually a good thing, because it’s your self-image and unconscious mind telling you “Hey, you’re too far outside your comfort zone.”

-Hence if you want to stop making the same mistakes day in-day out, month and after month, losing money consistently, then check out my trading course or my mindset course, both of which give you a step by step process on how to trade successfully.
+Hence if you want to stop making the same mistakes day in-day out, month and after month, losing money consistently, then check out my trading course or my mindset course, both of which give you insights into the psychology of successful traders as well as a step by step process on how to trade successfully.

 Did I describe your process and trading experience?
 Does any of this sound like you?
 If so, I want to hear your comments and feedback below.

 Want to Learn Price Action Strategies for Trading Forex?

 Sign Up for our Monthly Newsletter and Get our FREE E-Book